- Among the attribute-based encryption topics covered on this page:

 Attribute-based encryption solves for this problem by enabling users to grant different levels of access to a digital wallet to different people or systems.

 At an airport, you need to show your driver’s license when passing through security.
-With attribute-based encryption, you can issue a decryption key that allows access only to those attributes of your data wallet that have to do with your driver’s license.
+With ABE, you can issue a decryption key that allows access only to those attributes of your data wallet that have to do with your driver’s license.

 “You can store this key in the airport system,” Dr. Karasawa said.
 “After that, you can just go to the airport, send your encrypted data wallet to the system, and the system can only read these lines of data.”